-They are used to transport tourists in and around the site.
-They suffer from a range of welfare issues, particularly lameness, wounds, hoof problems, serious injuries, poorly fitting harnesses, overloading, whipping, mistreatment and overworking.
+Equids are used to transport tourists in and around the site where they suffer from a range of welfare issues, particularly lameness, wounds, hoof problems, serious injuries, poorly fitting harnesses, overloading, whipping, mistreatment and overworking.
 These problems are worse for carriage horses and donkeys.
 Lack of access to water and the shortage of trained vets also impact animals’ welfare in Petra.

-In March 2010, the Brooke transferred the responsibility for running the veterinary clinic to the Ministry of Agriculture in Jordan and signed an agreement with the Ministry to make sure that local veterinary care for horses and donkeys in Petra will still be available.
+- In March 2010, the Brooke transferred the responsibility of running the veterinary clinic to the Ministry of Agriculture (MoA) in Jordan and signed an agreement with the Ministry to make sure that local veterinary care for horses and donkeys in Petra will still be available.
 The MoA should normally be responsible for such facilities in the country